sstelfox/patronus_fati/SQLITE_TRANSITION_NOTES.md

 TODO NOTE: I should add a warning if I detected an AP that is reported as
 cloaked: false but has an empty ESSID.

-TODO: When I bring an access point, client, or SSID back online I need to reset the first seen field in the respective instance's presence.

-TODO: Connections seem to be getting announced as connected multiple times...

 TODO: I need to have a validity check on each of the models before validating them...